 Five Years of Institut für Raumexperimente: We have only just begun

 The Institut für Raumexperimente e.V.
 (Institute for Spatial Experiments) developed out of the Institut für Raumexperimente, Berlin University of the Arts.
-A registered association (e.V.) since January 2015, the Institute continues the work of the original five-year project and its goal of supporting artistic research and education.
+Since January 2015, the Institut für Raumexperimente e.V., a non-profit registered association (e.V.), maintains the institute’s comprehensive online archive.

 The Institut für Raumexperimente was affiliated with the Berlin University of the Arts from 2009 to 2014 as an experimental education and research project, led by its founding director Olafur Eliasson together with co-directors Christina Werner and Eric Ellingsen.
 It was supported with funding from the Senate Department of Education, Youth and Science of the State of Berlin as part of its programme of excellence Wissen schafft Zukunft (Knowledge Creates the Future) and grants from the Einstein Foundation Berlin.
 The institute was housed in the same building as Studio Olafur Eliasson, so that school and studio would mutually benefit from their respective activities, and the institute expanded the university into the broader city of Berlin.

 One of the central tenets in the methodology of the Institut für Raumexperimente was to curate learning situations of uncertain certainty.
 These teaching experiments allow unexpected and surprising ideas and energies to emerge from within the unique micro-ecologies of international guests, practitioners, educators and scientists participating across an expanse of different disciplines.
 Collaborations with international universities, different institutions and manifold collaborators were central to these education experiments.